GbullAI/GbullAI/README.md

 - 👋 Hi, I’m @GbullAI
-  Learning scripting from scratch challenges.
+  Learning scripting from scratch Day 1 challenges.
 Instead of {Hello World!} --Prepare World.

 <!---
 GbullAI/GbullAI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.